 – Louisiana Iris can be planted in full sun to part shade.

 – Glossy green sword-like foliage stands erect in clumps and adds an instant

 tropical feel to the garden or landscape.
 Deciduous leaves will regrow each spring.

 – Louisiana Iris is quite at home in wet soils to the point of living happily

 submerged just below the waterline at the edge of a pond.
 Just don’t let that fool you, they will tolerate a wider range of soils than just constantly wet with ease.
 I myself plant them into my very sandy soil garden and amend the soil once to twice each year with a generous top-dressing of compost of composted manure to help the soil hold in some moisture and they just keep sticking around, year after year.

 – 24″ clumping

-– Boldly upright foliage is a soft grey green when new and a brilliant jade green
+– Boldly upright foliage is a soft grey green when new and a brilliant jade green when mature.

 – Plants should be dug and divided every 2 years in early spring for best